 To help cut hair on different contours, the Series 7 shaver has a free-floating head where each cutting element pivots independently.
 Interestingly enough, the Series 7 and the Series 5 have the same cutting element design.

-If you think the Series 7 shaves close wait till you see the shaving head of the Series 9.
-Instead of just having three cutting elements, Braun adds a forth to the mix making this shaver cut even closer than the Series 7.
+If you think the Series 7 shaves close, wait till you see the shaving head of the Series 9.
+Instead of just having three cutting elements, Braun adds a fourth to the mix making this shaver cut even closer than the Series 7.

 10-D Flexible Shaving System